mehulagg/gitlab/doc/api/graphql/reference/index.md

 ### `Mutation.configureSast`

 Configure SAST for a project by enabling SAST in a new or modified `.gitlab-ci.yml` file in a new branch.
-The new branch and a url to create a Merge Request are a part of the response.
+The new branch and a URL to create a Merge Request are a part of the response.

 Input type: `ConfigureSastInput`